Father’s Day is this coming Sunday,

 veggies like asparagus or bell peppers tossed with extra-virgin olive oil, a

-touch of balsamic, and lemon zest.
+touch of balsamic vinegar, and lemon zest.
 If he's a fish guy, splurge on some fresh tuna or halibut.

 A special outing.
 Treat Dad